skills17/euroskills-web-development-2023/src/modules/module-a/INSTRUCTIONS.md

 ### Global Elements

 The following elements must be available on all pages:
-- **Header**: has to at least include a product name in form of text or a logo
+- **Header**: must at least include a product name in form of text or a logo
 - **Navigation**: contains easily accessible links to all pages
 - **Footer**: includes at least a copyright notice